A Comprehensive Guide to 3D Models for Medical Image Segmentation

 image.png

-1. Global Context with Swin Transformer: The Swin Transformer encoder captures global dependencies across the entire image, reducing reliance on localized features that may vary across scanners.
+1. Global Context with Swin Transformer: The Swin Transformer encoder captures global dependencies for robust segmentation across scanners.

 1. Input Acquisition: The system ingests a 3D MRI volume, typically visualized in three standard anatomical planes: axial, sagittal, and coronal.